fisher-alice/johnny-five-wiki/ESC.md

 {
   id: A user definable id value.
 Defaults to a generated uid
   pin: The pin address that the ESC is attached to
-  range: The range of speed as percent.
+  range: The range of speed as an array of fractional percent values.
 Defaults to [0, 100]
-  speed: The last/current speed.
-READONLY
+  value: The value of the last/current speed.
+READONLY }
-}
 ```